 This it the highest amount you are required to pay during a policy period (usually one year) before your health insurance or plan starts to pay 100% for covered essential health benefits.
 This limit must include deductibles, coinsurance, copayments, or similar charges and any other expenditure required of an individual, which is a qualified medical expense for the essential health benefits.

-United Healthcare, Blue Cross Blue Shield, Health Net, Care Oregon, Oregon Health Plan, Workers Compensation, and Motor Vehicle Accidents plans often require prior authorization for physical therapy services.
+United Healthcare, Blue Cross Blue Shield, Health Net, Care Oregon, Workers Compensation, and Moda plans often require prior authorization for physical therapy services.
 During your initial visit, you and your physical therapist will create a plan of care.
 The team at Shine will fill out the required authorization forms based on that plan of care and will then submit this information to your insurance company.
 The number of visits authorized may be lower than what your PT prescribed but -since we are in-network with these insurers- we must work with what they allow.
 The Shine team will work diligently to appeal any denied authorization requests and will re-apply for more authorized visits if and when they are needed.

 Do I need a prescription?